Jensen filed suit in the U.S. District Court in Albuquerque on Sept. 28 under the Civil Rights Act of 1964 and the New Mexico Human Rights Act.

 When Jensen told Superintendent Levinski that she resided in Kirtland, a predominantly Mormon community in the district, she said Levinski replied, "Well, that's not good."

-Jensen accused Nicolay, the enrichment coordinator, of harassing her with text messages, and through blog comments, both which insulted Jensen's appearance
+Jensen accused Nicolay, the enrichment coordinator, of harassing her with text messages, and through blog comments, both which insulted Jensen's appearance and professional competence.

 Tso also is accused of participating in hate speech blogging.'